kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 endfunction
 ```

 This says that inputs `a` and `b` will be Bits of size n, c is a Bit of size 1, and the function will return a Bit of size n+1.
-(If you don't remember how the TAdd# function works, refer to the section on numeric type operations.)
+(If you don't remember how the `TAdd#` function works, refer to the section on [numeric type operators](#numeric-type-operators).)

 You can then actually call your function by just passing in arguments of compatible bit widths.
 This can be done in several ways, as shown below.